pschultzendorff/ahc/Readme.md

 Proceeding Series of the Brazilian Society of Computational and Applied Mathematics, vol. 11, no. 1, Art. no. 1, Jan.
 2025, doi: 10.5540/03.2025.011.01.0332.]

-- Implements functions to calculate global and complimentary pressure, equilibrate fluxes, and post-process and reconstruct pressures.
+- Implements functions to calculate global and complementary pressure, equilibrate fluxes, and post-process and reconstruct pressures.
 - Guaranted error estimates
 - Decomposition of the error into discretization, homotopy continuation, and